Learn More About the Narcotics Rewards Program Targets

-The program gives the Secretary of State statutory authority to offer rewards of up to $25 million for information leading to the arrest and/or conviction of major narcotics traffickers who operate outside of the United States to send drugs into the U.S.
+For more than 35 years, the Narcotics Rewards Program (NRP) has been an effective tool to assist the U.S. government in disrupting and dismantling transnational drug trafficking organizations to protect American lives and U.S. national security.
+The program gives the Secretary of State statutory authority to offer rewards of up to $25 million for information leading to the arrest and/or conviction of narcotics traffickers who operate primarily outside of the United States and are major violators of U.S. narcotics laws.

-The Department of State’s Bureau of International Narcotics and Law Enforcement Affairs manages the program in close coordination with the Department of Justice, Department of Homeland Security, Immigration and Customs Enforcement (ICE), the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and other interested U.S. agencies.
+The Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) manages the program in close coordination with the Department of Justice, Department of Homeland Security Immigration and Customs Enforcement (ICE/HSI), Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and other interested U.S. agencies.

 The United States Department of State offers rewards of up to $25 million for information leading to the arrest and/or conviction of Narcotics Rewards Program-designated narcotic traffickers responsible for trafficking narcotics into the United States.
 If you have information and are located outside of the United States, please contact the nearest United States Embassy or Consulate.
 If in the United States, please contact the local Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), or Immigration and Customs Enforcement (ICE) office in your city.
 Government officials and employees are not eligible for rewards.